return to Natural Dog Health Remedies

 Artemisinin for Canine Osteosarcoma

-Artemisinin is an herb that has been used in Asia for years to cure malaria.
-It has been found that this herb can help to kill cancer cells in the body as well (both in people and dogs).
 Artemisinin can be used in conjunction with chemotherapy.
 It may also be used before radiation treatments, but should not be used within 20 days of radiation therapy, and should not be resumed until two months after the last radiation treatment.

 Cancerous cells contain high levels of iron which they need to reproduce their DNA during cell division.
 Artemisinin destroys cells with high iron levels while posing little or no danger to the normal cells.

-However, this herb can be toxic if used improperly; therefore, be sure to consult a holistic vet if you would like to explore this treatment option further.
+However, this herb can be toxic if used improperly.
+Therefore, be sure to consult a holistic vet if you would like to explore this treatment option further.

 References